 During the public comment period prior to the fall 2014 NOSB meeting there were several public comments submitted in response to the NOP's decision to halt the allowed use of Hypochlorous acid per their memo PM 14-3 sent out on June 9, 2014.
 One of those organic stakeholders provided written public comment on September 28, 2014 that included multiple peer-reviewed scientific journal articles.
-These articles provided support to the claim that electrolyzed water was a safe sanitizer, providing the same degree of anti-microbial control without the toxic risk to employees, the crops, or the harvested products it is applied to.
-These articles also helped to provide support to the alternatives currently being used.
+These articles provided support to the claim that electrolyzed water was a safe sanitizer, providing the same degree of antimicrobial control without the toxic risk to employees, the crops, or the harvested products it is applied to.
+These articles also helped to provide support that this material might better support the basic fundamental principles of organic crop production compared to many of the alternatives currently being used.
 These also helped to support the petitioners claim as to why this material is needed - because it is safer to use on such crops as lettuce, spinach, and other sensitive vegetables and herb crops.